Diane Lees FMA FRSA CCMI

 Director-General - Imperial War Museums

-Diane has a degree in history and is currently studying for her masters.
-Diane began her career as an historic buildings researcher moving into exhibitions, education and interpretation.
-Diane has worked on some of the most challenging and exciting projects in the country, including the rescue and relocation of a hat block manufacturer’s workshop in central Manchester, the recovery and display of the Mary Rose flagship in Portsmouth Harbour and redisplay of the Nelson Galleries at the Royal Naval Museum.
-Diane project-managed the creation of the UK standard for the recording of information about museum collections (SPECTRUM) and was responsible for the creation of the only museum of law in the country, the multi-award winning Galleries of Justice in Nottingham.
+Diane began her career as an historic buildings researcher and then moved into exhibitions, education, and interpretation.
+She has worked on some of the most challenging and exciting projects in the country, including the rescue and relocation of a hat block manufacturer’s workshop in central Manchester, the recovery and display of the Mary Rose flagship in Portsmouth Harbour, and redisplay of the Nelson Galleries at the Royal Naval Museum.
+Diane project-managed the creation of the UK standard for the recording of information about museum collections (SPECTRUM), and was responsible for the creation of the only museum of law in the country, the multi-award winning Galleries of Justice in Nottingham.

 Diane is a Trustee of the IWM Development Trust, The Gerry Holdsworth Special Forces Trust, and the Army Museums Ogilby Trust.
 She serves as Vice President of the American Air Museum in Britain, and is also a Director of the IWM Trading Company.

 Diane is a key member of South Bank and Bankside Cultural Quarter Directors forum, Women Leaders in Museums Network (WLMN), and the Arts Council’s external advice panel.
 Diane is also a judge on the Museums + Heritage Awards, a CMI Book of the Year judge, and serves as Advisor to the Lincolnshire Bomber Command Memorial Project.

 In April 2013, Diane was appointed Chair of the National Museum Directors’ Council (NMDC), and in February 2014, she was appointed to David Cameron’s Holocaust Commission’s Commemoration Expert Group Committee.Back to list of NMDC members